LogtalkDotOrg/logtalk3/library/mutations/NOTES.md

 	yes

-When there are multiple mutation algorithms for a given type, the predicate `type::mutation/3` choses one of them randomly.
+When there are multiple mutation algorithms for a given type, the predicate `type::mutation/3` chooses one of them randomly.
 We can query the number of mutation algorithms available per type using the `mutations_store::counter/2`
 predicate: